DOI-USGS/cdi-software-tutorials-2025/git-basics/merging-and-rebasing.md

     merge new-feature id:"6" tag:"1.1.0"
 ```

+### Fast-forward

+A "fast-forward" merge is a merge operation that does not require a new commit.
+This can happen
+when the history on the current branch is a direct ancestor of the branch being *merged* or
+*pulled.* Fast-forward can merges result in a cleaner project history without merge commits.
+On the
+other hand, merge commits can make it easier to identify, and possibly revert, individual features
+in the Git history.

+> [!NOTE]
+> Git *pull* is a combination of two other commands: `git fetch` followed by `git merge`
+>
+> - `git fetch` downloads new commits, branches, and tags from a remote repository to your local
+>   repository without modifying your local branches
+> - `git merge` integrates changes from one branch into another
+> - `git pull` *fetches* changes from the remote repository and *merges* those changes into your
+>   current local branch

+Git commands `merge` and `pull` have the option `--ff-only` to ensure that a branch update will
+only be performed if it can be done through a fast-forward merge.
+Using the ``--ff-only` flag will
+cause a merge to abort if it does not satisfy the requirements of a fast-forward merge.

 ## Rebase

 Rebasing applies the incremental changes on one branch to another as a series of new commits.
 This